trezor/trezor-firmware/python/docs/OPTIONS.rst

     --help  Show this message and exit.

   Commands:
     backup                Perform device seed backup.
-    load        Upload seed and custom configuration to the device. recover     Start safe recovery workflow.
+    load                  Upload seed and custom configuration to the device. reboot-to-bootloader  Reboot device into bootloader mode.
+    recover               Start safe recovery workflow.
     sd-protect            Secure the device with SD card protection. self-test             Perform a self-test.
     setup                 Perform device setup and generate new seed. wipe                  Reset device to factory defaults and remove all private data.

 EOS commands.
 ~~~~~~~~~~~~~